Kirstie Alley, Emmy-winning ‘Cheers’ star, dies at 71

 Alley would win an Emmy for best lead actress in a comedy series for the role in 1991.

-“I only thank God I didn’t have to wait as long as Ted,” Alley said in her acceptance, gently ribbing her “Cheers” co-star Ted Danson, who had finally won an Emmy for his role as Sam Malone in his eighth nomination the previous year.
+“I only thank God I didn’t have to wait as long as Ted,” Alley said in her acceptance, gently ribbing Danson, who had finally won an Emmy for his “Cheers” role as Sam Malone in his eighth nomination the previous year.

 She would take a second Emmy for best lead actress in a miniseries or television movie in 1993 for playing the title role in the CBS TV movie “David's Mother."